 - 1 teaspoon baking soda

 - 1 cup unsalted butter at room temperature (2 sticks), *See note for using less butter

 - 2 teaspoons vanilla extract

 - 12 ounces semisweet chocolate chips

 - Spread batter evenly in prepared pan.
-Bake until edges begin to pull away from sides of pan and a toothpick inserted in center comes out with just a few moist crumbs attached, 35 to 40 minutes.
+Bake until edges begin to pull away from sides of pan and a toothpick inserted in center comes out with just a few moist crumbs attached, about 30-35 minutes.
 Cool completely in pan.